genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/05_data-grid.md

 ![](/img/btfe--positions-example--login.png)

 ## Section objectives
-The goal of this section run our UI for the first time and add a data grid.
+The goal of this section is to run our UI for the first time and add a data grid.

 ## Showing all positions